Parent page: Creating a New Component

 Files of any format can be attached and can be up to 2GB in size.

-- Part List - use this area to specify any existing Component Item(s) in the managed content server, which you have created as temporary stub components.
-Click the button and browse for the required Item accordingly.
+- Part List – use this area to specify any existing component(s) in the Workspace, which you have created as temporary stub components.
+Click the button and browse for the required component accordingly.
 The librarian can then run with this to fulfil the request.
-If no stub part exists, the librarian will simply create a new Component Item in the server, along with requisite domain model Items.
+If no stub part exists, the librarian will simply create a new component in the Workspace, along with requisite domain models (if they do not already exist).

 - Parameters – this area can be used to add a set of specific parameters required for the part(s).
 Click the button and use the subsequent fields to provide a name and value for the parameter.
 If no parameters are specified, the librarian will likely fall back to addition of the parameters in a related datasheet for that part, in accordance with organizational policy.